 Hello US customer, you are currently shopping on the UK site.
 To ensure you are charged in the correct currency and receive accurate shipping costs, please switch to the US website and re-add your product to your basket.

-Health news is all about the heart for the next few weeks, so it’s a fabulous time to think about keeping our hearts beating happily, but what does it take to make a healthy - and happy - heart?
+Each year, the British Heart Foundation (BHF) declares February as National Heart Month in the UK.
+Whatever the time of year it's always a good time to be thinking about keeping our hearts beating happily, but what does it take to make a healthy - and happy - heart?

 Well, we’ve probably all heard that heart health is associated with other health conditions: high cholesterol, high blood pressure, diabetes and kidney disease to name a few of the more major connections.
 So there is a definite physiological aspect to consider when supporting heart health, but is there another angle?